adamalbsoul/cw3/index.md

 The characters will be based on the ones from the poem.

 ### Equipment cards
-to be drawn not too frequently (perhaps at the beginning of a circle the players can decide which equipment to keep and which to discard for other equipment cards).
+These cards are not supposed to be drawn frequently(perhaps at the beginning of a circle the players can decide which equipment to keep and which to discard for other equipment cards).

 The icons in the top right of the cards represent their type: